wangqingbaidu/bangu/README.md

 >>One can chat with bangu by visiting bangu's ip.
 Use the given format  `$BANGUIP/api/chattingDisplay?info=Hello Bangu!`.
 Later I will develop an Android app for chatting.

 >#### 14. 2017-4-10 Add Android bangu app.
 >>Change ip address to your own BanguWeb's ip in settings, App can be used to interact with bangu by using voice.
+[App is here](https://github.com/wangqingbaidu/bangu/blob/master/SpeechDemo.apk)

 ![](http://i.imgur.com/30cNz9i.png)